GreedyWang/bulldog2011.github.com/source/_posts/2013-02-08-nano-benchmark-on-android.markdown

 4. OS : Android 2.2.1

 The payload I used is a faked person list, you can find the scheam [here](https://github.com/bulldog2011/nano/blob/master/performance/nano-vs-jaxb/src/main/resources/person.xsd) and all payloads [here](https://github.com/bulldog2011/nano/tree/master/performance/nano-on-android/assets), I created these payloads with Nano and an auto-fake data generator called [podam](http://www.jemos.eu/projects/podam/).
 I tested 3 kinds of payload size :
 >1.
-10 records - 4K xml, 2K json
+10 records - 4KB xml, 2KB json
-2. 50 records - 17K xml, 9K json
+2. 50 records - 17KB xml, 9KB json
-3. 300 records - 100K xml, 50K json
+3. 300 records - 100KB xml, 50KB json

 Basically, the size of json payload is almost half of the size of xml, this is because json has a more compact messsage format, the 300 records case is used for testing performance when dealing with big payload size.

 The benchmark program itself is a typcial Android application, I adaped the test project from [this](http://www.developer.com/ws/android/development-tools/Android-XML-Parser-Performance-3824221.htm) post, I added Nano cases and SAX, DOM, XML pull parsing cases in the benchmark program, you can download the whole benchmark program [here](https://github.com/bulldog2011/nano/tree/master/performance/nano-on-android).

-Below is the UI of the benchmark application on PC emulator, following choices are avaliable for combined benchmark:
+Below is the UI of the benchmark application on PC emulator,

+{% img /images/nano/nano-benchmark-app1.png 300 600 %}  {% img /images/nano/nano-benchmark-app2.png 300 600 %}

+following choices are avaliable for combined benchmark:
 >1.
 Thread Number - 1, 3, 5 threads
 2. Payload Size - 10, 50, 300 records
 3. Test Type - Nano Xml Read, Nano Json Read, SAX Read, DOM Read, XML Pull Read, Nano Xml Write, Nano Json Write